ctfree/essence/AnomalyDetection/python/README.md

 To run the most recent release with the REST service exported to port 5000, install Docker, then simply run:
  * docker run -p 5000:5000 twongcmu/anomalydetection
-(This is a private repo so you will need access permissions)

 ## Building a new Docker container
 To build and run the Docker container: